passagemath/passagemath-pkg-dual-pairs/doc/index.rst

 Documentation of the modules
 ============================

-The documentation pages in the table below point are automatically generated from the source code.
+The documentation pages in the table below are automatically generated from the source code.

 Dual pairs of algebras